 1. Complete any required safety assessments and training

-When you begin working for PeopleReady, we perform a general safety assessment with you to gauge your understanding of safety best practices.
+When you begin working for PeopleReady, we perform a general safety assessment.
+This helps gauge your understanding of safety best practices.
 We might provide additional instruction time with you depending on your level of safety understanding.
 All of the information you learn in these assessments is vital to your success and safety on the job.

 Certain jobs might require specific additional training, such as OSHA 10.
 If that’s necessary, we will work with you to complete all training in time to begin work.
-If you have questions about any required training or opportunities to be proactive about safety assessments, reach out to your local branch manager.
+If you have questions about required training or safety assessments, contact your local branch manager.

 2. Wear PPE